 Wet Cappuccino has more calories than Dry Cappuccino as steamed milk provides extra calcium, fats, and proteins.

-Read about amazing health benefits of Espresso
+Read about amazing Espresso benefits

 This type of cappuccino is also known as an “Italian cappuccino” and is often preferred by those who want a strong coffee flavor without any milk or milk foam.